 What is augmented reality SDK for?

 An SDK is the heart that powers the augmented reality software and it is also sometimes called an AR engine.
 It is focused on helping developers solve a bunch of tasks when combining objects from the real world with digital ones.
-Generally, the functionality of a mobile app depends on the capabilities of a chosen AR SDK.
+Generally, the core of a mobile application development service depends on the capabilities of a chosen AR SDK.

 Are you an entrepreneur?
 Discover how AR is able to boost your business